Keep your blood pressure in check

 - Bring a record of your readings to your next appointment with your healthcare provider.

 Heart & Stroke suggests that the unit be automated instead of manual.
-Advise your doctor or pharmacist if you have an irregular heart rhythm as some devices may not be advised for individuals with an irregular heartbeat.
-The foundation further recommends that you select a device recommended by Hypertension Canada.
+If you have an irregular heart rhythm some devices may not be advised for you.
+Select a device recommended by Hypertension Canada.

 Once you have purchased a home monitor, take it to your healthcare provider’s office once or twice a year to make sure it continues to give accurate readings.